allenai/container/README.md

 ```
 python -m torch.distributed.launch --nproc_per_node=8 --use_env main.py --model container_v1_light --batch-size 128 --data-path /path/to/imagenet --output_dir /path/to/save
 ```
+## Downstream task on SMCA-DETR, Retinanet and Mask RCC
+Code will be released seperately.

 # License
 This repository is released under the Apache 2.0 license as found in the [LICENSE](LICENSE) file.